casper-network/docs-archive/index.rst

 ========

-In 2019, CasperLabs introduces a blockchain platform that it believes incorporates all the features required for mainstream adoption.
-These are outlined in the detailed sections of this technical specification.
+In 2019, CasperLabs introduces a blockchain platform that it believes incorporates all the features required for mainstream adoption outlined in the detailed sections of this technical specification.

-1. **Consensus Method**: CasperLabs strives to be the first to deploy an implementation of the Correct-by-Construction Casper Proof-of-Stake consensus protocol as described here_ by Vlad Zamfir, Ethereum Foundation Researcher and Lead CBC-Casper Architect for CasperLabs.
+1. **Consensus Method**: CasperLabs strives to be the first to deploy an implementation of the Correct-by-Construction \(CBC\) Casper Proof-of-Stake consensus protocol as described here_ by Vlad Zamfir, Ethereum Foundation Researcher and Lead CBC-Casper Architect for CasperLabs.
-2. **Throughput**: By implementing a consensus protocol that reserves its computation capacity for actual computational work rather than PoW math problems, and through other network on protocol design decisions, CasperLabs' blockchain can achieve significantly higher throughput.
+2. **Throughput**: By implementing a consensus protocol that reserves its computation capacity for actual computational work, rather than PoW math problems, and through other network on protocol design decisions, CasperLabs' blockchain can achieve significantly higher throughput.
 3. **Concurrent Execution**: CasperLabs' execution engine is multi-threaded and